-Scenario Assumptions Impact Observations/Actions Pandemic Event Severe decrease in premium production in the first year combined with no growth in the remaining financial plan.
-Downgrading by two credit quality steps combined with an impairment loss in fair value of investment funds.
-Investment balances remain stable throughout the remaining financial plan.
-Expenses as originally assumed other than production related.
-Dividends at 100% of accounting profits. • Maximum decrease in overall SCR ratio by 40 pp. in year 4 of the planning period.
-Minimise SCR ratio impact by assuming lower dividend distribution.
+Scenario Assumptions Impact Observations/Actions Adverse impact on growth and profitability due to market crisis Adverse premium growth for the first two years of the plan Increase in expanse base due to inflation Worsening of loss ratios for the whole strategy plan Occurrence of a data privacy breach amounted in 2026.
+Dividends at 100% of accounting profits. • Maximum decrease in overall SCR ratio between up 8 pp in the last year of plan.
+Minimise SCR ratio through lower dividend distribution.
 Determine the potential for growth of sales through the use of all available tools and channels.
 Review and reassessment of underwriting and pricing policies.
 Automate and digitally upgrade procedures towards straight through processes to achieve efficiencies and minimize costs.
 On-going monitoring of credit ratings of investment counterparties.
+On-going application of Group IT/InfoSec Policies.